 Dorman offers a unique perspective as a former member of the Minnesota Legislature.
 He knows what it is like to be lobbied constantly by one side of the issue but rarely hear from the other.
 Fortunately, the Greater Minnesota Partnership is working to provide that other side as best it can.

 We previously discussed the Border-to-Border fund in episode 119.

 We want your feedback and suggestions for the show - please e-mail us or leave a comment below.

 This show is 28 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.

 Listen to previous episodes here.
 You can can download this Mp3 file directly from here.

-Thanks to Jessie Evans for the music, licensed using Creative Commons.
-The song is "Is it Fire?"
+Thanks to Persson for the music, licensed using Creative Commons.
+The song is "Blues walk."

 - Community Broadband Bits Episode 136 - Dan Dorman - Greater Minnesota Partnership